mrRobot62/depr_PODRacer/src/PODRacer_VSCODE_V2/src/README.md

 # Transmitter configuration
 We tested the system with transivers based on OpenTX.
-Below description describe only what you have to do on an OpenTX FW (or equivalent Systems like EdgeTX).
+This description describe only what you have to do on an OpenTX FW (or equivalent Systems like EdgeTX).
 Very important: current FW for PODRacer do only work with SBUS-protocol - no CRSF, nothing other !!!
 Please double check if your receiver is configured as an SBUS-Receiver

 ## Configure Input/Output channels